luxonis/depthai-docs-website/source/pages/api.rst

 Ubuntu, Raspberry Pi OS, ...
 (Debian based systems)
 ---------------------------------------------------

-On Debian based systems (Raspberyy Pi OS, Ubuntu, ...) these can be acquired by running:
+On Debian based systems (Raspberry Pi OS, Ubuntu, ...) these can be acquired by running:

 .. code-block:: bash